 Ensure that indigenous women and girls can effectively participate and be leaders in decision-making related to the COVID-19 pandemic and future pandemics; and

 (e) Adopt proactive measures for indigenous women and girls to have the technology and training necessary to continue their education and employment.

+f) ensure the recognition, protection and promotion of indigenous medicinal health and practice and adapt holistic health programs grounded on strengthened preventive capacities of communities and resilience.

 Dissemination and Reporting